Posts

 Image

-Walking into the massive Boros bunker in Berlin's Mitte is like walking into an ancient, alien tomb.
-This forbidding concrete monolith, built by the Nazis in 1942, is now the home of an eccentric private art collection.
-Inside the building's almost anthill-like network of underground corridors and crypts, numerous swirling shapes and colors spark the walls into lurid illuminations.
-A flood of phantasmagoric images washes over the senses - kinetic sculptures twisting with reptilian menace, multimedia installations flickering with layered meanings.
-Each new room opens like a portal into a new creative artistic mind - and the story about the building is as exciting as the art which is displayed inside it.
-During the war, the bunker sheltered several thousand civilians from the massive, nightly bombings that hit Berlin.
-In 1945 the Red Army repurposed the building for prisoners of war and it later became an East German warehouse.
-After the wall tumble...
+Walking into the massive Boros bunker in Berlin’s Mitte is like walking into some ancient, alien tomb.
+This forbidding concrete monolith, built by the Nazis in 1942, is now the home of a rather eccentric private art collection Inside the building’s anthill-like network of corridors and small rooms, the art on display completely changes how you experience the space.
+You encounter everything from strange kinetic sculptures to multimedia installations flickering in the dark.
+Each room opens like a window into a different creative mind, and to be honest, the story of the building itself is just as exciting as the art displayed inside it.
+During the war, the bunker sheltered several thousand civilians from the nightly bombings that hit Berlin.
+In 1945, the Red Army used the building for prisoners of war, and it later became an East German warehouse for tropical fruit.
+After the wall came down, the empty building was squatted by kids.
+During the nineties, it became simpl...

 Image